wp-plugins/adbutler/readme.txt

 1.04 Fixed widgets on customize appearance page
 1.05 Added the ability to associate AdButler keywords with a given post 1.06 Added Async Javascript support
+1.07 Added Support for shortcodes

 == Upgrade notice ==

-Added the ability to associate AdButler keywords with a given post
+Added the ability to embed shortcodes within in posts